Islandora-Collaboration-Group/ISLE/docs/cookbook-recipes/previous-release-docs.md

   - It uses a theme template and YAML file to generate static HTML pages.
   - It functions as a local web server so the resulting HTML pages can be viewed in a browser.

-## Prerequisits
+## Prerequisites

   - MkDocs requires Python.
 The [MkDocs website](https://www.mkdocs.org/) has good documentation on how to set up Python and is a good place to start, especially Windows users as it contains useful advice necessary to make the commands below work smoothly.
-MkDocs generall runs well on Windows, MacOSX and Linux.
+MkDocs generally runs well on Windows, MacOSX and Linux.
   - Once MkDocs is installed and working properly, install the Material theme:
     - `pip install mkdocs-material`
     - or `pip install mkdocs-material --user` if you get permissions errors on Linux

 ## Running MkDocs

-  - In a terminal (Powershell or Git Bash in Windows), cd to the directory you have cloned ISLE into:
+  - In a terminal (PowerShell or Git Bash in Windows), cd to the directory you have cloned ISLE into:
     - `cd /path/to/ISLE`
     - Run the MkDocs server:
     - `mkdocs serve`